 - Having a genetic disorder that could be passed down to the child

-However, male factor infertility is an extremely common condition that may cause couples to consider the benefits of donor sperm.
+However, male factor infertility is an extremely common condition that may cause couples to consider the benefits of artificial insemination with donor sperm.

 What are the Benefits of Donor Insemination?